14 Northern Territory

 Land rights

-The Self-Government Act is at loggerheads with ALRA, however, because:
+The Northern Territory Self-Government Act is at loggerheads with the Aboriginal Land Rights (Northern Territory) Act because:

-very little thought was given back in 1978 to what legal and institutional relationships needed to exist between the new government, land councils and traditional owners to allow for a smoothly functioning polity.
-Those relationships remain confused and ill-defined.[29]
+…very little thought was given back in 1978 to what legal and institutional relationships needed to exist between the new government, land councils and traditional owners to allow for a smoothly functioning polity.
+Those relationships remain confused and ill-defined.[34]

 Federal representation

+Sloane points out that the Constitution preserves the rights of ‘original States’ and stipulates that changes to Senate representation, which in turn affects House of Representatives numbers, must ‘maintain parity in the representation of the original states’.
 In 2020, population decline meant that NT representation in the Lower House was reduced from two to one.
-Following an inquiry by the Joint Standing Committee on Electoral Matters, the Fair Representation Bill, which guaranteed the existing two seats of Solomon and Lingiari, was passed on 9 December 2020.[33]
+Following an inquiry by the Joint Standing Committee on Electoral Matters, the Fair Representation Bill, which guaranteed the existing two seats of Solomon and Lingiari, was passed on 9 December.[37]

 Statehood

-A constitutional convention was held in 1998, but Aboriginal people and some trade union representatives walked out in protest.
+The Legislative Assembly appointed a Select Committee on Constitutional Development in 1985, which was superseded by a Standing Committee on Legal and Constitutional Affairs.
+Following the overturning of ROTI in 1997, the impetus for statehood was invigorated.
+A Constitutional Convention was held in 1998, but Aboriginal people and some trade union representatives walked out in protest.
 Aboriginal people held their own conventions in the same year, which resulted in two statements: the Kalkarindji Statement of August and the Batchelor Statement of December.
-The message from both statements was clear: there would be no discussion about statehood unless Aboriginal Territorians were consulted and included in negotiations.[38]
+The message from both statements was clear: there would be no discussion about statehood unless and until Aboriginal Territorians were consulted and included in negotiations.[41]

 Conclusions